Best Online Engineering Degrees

 Certifications and Licensure for Engineering Majors

 Some engineering positions require certifications or licensure.
 These requirements vary by state, position, and industry.
-Even if professionals do not need certification or licensure for their job, becoming certified or licensed could lead to higher pay and better job opportunities.
+Even if specific roles do not need certification or licensure, earning these professional certifications can help workers qualify for higher pay or more advanced jobs.

-Offered by the National Society of Professional Engineers (NSPE), the PE license is the highest standard of engineering competence.
-While NSPE does not license PEs, engineers complete prerequisite materials, including an exam, through NSPE and then apply for a PE license through their local or state licensing board.
-Created for electrical engineers and offered by iNARTE, this certification demonstrates excellence in electronic components, circuits, and sub systems.
-Engineers can select the EMC certification for recent graduates.
-Or, experienced electrical engineers with at least three years of professional experience can choose the senior EMC certification.
-NASP publishes online and hard copy magazines and newsletters with current policies and regulations impacting school psychology practitioners.
-Members enjoy significant discounts on several professional resources.
-These resources include liability insurance and continuing education units available through the Online Learning Center.
-This advanced certification helps mechanical engineers stand out in the competitive manufacturing industry.
-Engineers need at least eight years of manufacturing-related experience and education.
+National Society of Professional Engineers (NSPE) offers resources for professional engineering (PE) licensure — the highest standard of engineering competence.
+While NSPE does not license PEs, engineers complete prerequisite materials, including an exam, through NSPE.
+Then, they apply for a PE license through their local or state licensing board.
+International Association for Radio, Telecommunications, and Electromagnetics created this credential for electrical engineers.
+The certification demonstrates excellence in electronic components, circuits, and sub systems.
+The organization offers two versions of this credential: one for recent graduates, and a senior-level version for engineers who hold the lower-level certification for at least three years.
+The Society of Manufacturing Engineers offers this credential, which helps mechanical engineers stand out in the competitive manufacturing industry.
+Engineers need at least eight years of manufacturing-related experience and education, including four years of career experience.

 Popular Resources